awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-edit.md

 You can use the CodePipeline console to add, edit, or remove stages in a pipeline and to add, edit, or remove actions in a stage\.

+When you update a pipeline, CodePipeline gracefully completes all the running actions and then fails the stages and pipeline executions where the running actions were completed\.
+When a pipeline is updated, you will need to re\-run your pipeline\.
+For more information on running a pipeline, see [Start a pipeline manually](pipelines-rerun-manually.md)\.

 **To edit a pipeline**

 1. Sign in to the AWS Management Console and open the CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.